 EMDV8082 Food Wars: Food Security and Agricultural Policy

-A maximum of 12 units from completion of environment or development courses from the following list:
+A maximum of 12 units from the following courses:

 ANTH8009 Development in Practice